NXT TakeOver: Stand & Deliver: Background

-TakeOver was a series of professional wrestling shows that began in May 2014, as WWE's NXT brand held their second WWE Network-exclusive event, billed as TakeOver.
-In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of their NXT live specials.
-While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view beginning with TakeOver 31 in October 2020.
+NXT TakeOver was a series of professional wrestling events that began in May 2014, as WWE's NXT brand held its second WWE Network-exclusive event, billed as TakeOver.
+In subsequent months, the "TakeOver" moniker became the brand used by WWE for all of its major NXT events.
+While originally exclusive to the WWE Network, NXT TakeOver events also became available on traditional pay-per-view (PPV) beginning with TakeOver 31 in October 2020.

-Stand & Deliver was scheduled as the 34th NXT TakeOver event.
+Announced during the March 10, 2021, episode of NXT, Stand & Deliver was scheduled as the 34th NXT TakeOver event.
 It was also the only two-night TakeOver, airing on April 7 and 8, 2021, subsequently being the only TakeOver to be held on a Wednesday and Thursday night.
 Both nights aired on the WWE Network, making it the first WWE in-ring event to air on Peacock's WWE Network channel in the United States after the shutdown of the standalone version of the American WWE Network on April 4.
-The first night was also simulcasted in NXT's normal timeslot on the USA Network, making it the only TakeOver to air on USA and on cable television.
+The first night was also simulcast in NXT's normal timeslot on the USA Network, making it the only TakeOver to air on USA and on cable television.
 This was also the final NXT event to air in the Wednesday night timeslot, as NXT began airing on Tuesdays on April 13.
 The second night aired on traditional PPV in addition to the livestreaming platforms.
 Guitarist Nita Strauss performed "The Star-Spangled Banner" on Night 1, while musician Poppy performed her song "Say Cheese" on Night 2.